In this article...

 Is It Illegal to Drive and Vape?

 While we're on the topic of transport, it's worth noting that there are no specific laws against vaping in private vehicles.
-However, drivers must always maintain control of their vehicle, so vaping while driving could potentially be seen as a distraction and could lead to a £100 on the spot fine[viii].
+However, drivers must always maintain control of their vehicle, so vaping while driving could potentially be seen as a distraction and could lead to a £100 on the spot fine[xii].
 This fine could rise to £5000 in more serious cases, or if contested in court.

-A Discreet Alternative: What About Nicotine Pouches?
+A Discreet Alternative: What About Oral Nicotine?

-These small, tobacco-free pouches offer a discreet way to use nicotine.
-You place a pouch between your lip and gum, which allows your body to absorb it.
-Since they produce no vapour or smoke, you can use them in places that forbid vaping and smokingâlike an aeroplane, a train, or a pubâwithout drawing attention or disturbing others.
+NicLeaf offers a discreet, tobacco-free way to use nicotine.
+You simply place a single leaf between your lip and gum, which allows the nicotine to be absorbed.
+Because they are completely vapour and smoke-free, you can use them in places where vaping and smoking are prohibitedâsuch as aeroplanes, trains, or pubsâwithout drawing attention or disturbing those around you.

 Top Tips for Travelling with Your Vape